klaudia-dikunow/image-classification-keras/README.md

 ## Purpose

-The purpose of this project is to classify images of cassava leafs into one of 5 categories (4 diseases or healthy leaf).
+The purpose of this project is to classify images of cassava leaves into one of 5 categories (4 diseases or healthy leaf).
 To accomplish this the following steps have been executed:

 1. Explanatory Data Analysis